Human Rights Commission

 Once you access the Agenda Center, click on Stay Connected to sign up to receive updates once new agendas and meeting packets for the Human Rights Commission are posted.

-You can also sign up to receive HRNI’s weekly Community Bulletin!
+You can also sign up to receive OECE’s weekly Community Bulletin!

-Each year the City of Eugene Human Rights Commission recognizes an individual for their contribution in the area of human rights and race relations.
-Click here to see past award recipients
+Each year the City of Eugene Human Rights Commission recognizes an individual for their contribution in the area of human rights and social justice.
+The HRC is currently accepting nominations for 2022!
+Click here to submit a nomination.
+You can click here to see past award recipients

 Marginalized Voices in Eugene: